GeniusDai/kingpin/README.md

     4. Handle the connected sockets.

-    5. Get a connected socket by accept syscall.
+    5. Get a new connected socket by accept syscall.

-    6. Register the connected socket to epoll.
+    6. Remove EPOLLIN for the listening socket.

     7. Release the mutex.

+    8. Handle the new connected socket.

 EpollTPClient: